 LAFC seem to have raised crowd participation up a notch at The Banc.
 With The 3252 leading the way, participatory chants like "Jump for LA Football Club" and "A Call to Arms" are getting the rest of the stadium up and jumping around, too, and they are so hypnotizing you may even take your eyes off the action on the field for a few minutes.

-Carlos Vela has scored in each El Trafico to date, four goals in three games.
+Carlos Vela has scored in each El Trafico to date, seven goals in five games.
 He's been in the middle of the action in each game.

 But Zlatan Ibrahimovic...he put the rivalry into MLS history, on his debut, with this incredible play to help lead the Galaxy to a comeback win the the first game between the teams.

-Ibrahimovic and Vela lead the way, obviously, as two legit Landon Donovan MLS MVP candidates since entering the league.
+Ibrahimovic and Vela lead the way, obviously, as two legit Landon Donovan MLS MVP candidates since entering the league and this year's top two scorers.
 But beyond them, there's plenty of talent on display who may not yet have the wattage as the big strikers.
 There's US national team representation (Walker Zimmerman and Sebastian Lletget, among others), Mexican national team stars (Jonathan dos Santos and Vela), and potential stars of tomorrow – here or maybe in Europe in the future (Diego Rossi, Eduard Atuesta, Uriel Antuna, Efrain Alvarez).
 These teams are stacked and there's someone for everyone to root for.

 Clash of styles